Learn

 If you have questions about anything on this page or about whether treatment might be appropriate for your situation, you are welcome to call the clinic or book a consultation at no obligation.

 This page provides clinical information about A guide to conservative injectable treatment planning.
-It is intended for adults aged 18 and over who are considering cosmetic injectable treatment and want to understand the clinical process, suitability factors, and what to expect from a consultation-based practice.
+It is intended for adults aged 18 and over who are considering aesthetic treatment and want to understand the clinical process, suitability factors, and what to expect from a consultation based practice.
 All treatment decisions at Core Aesthetics follow individual assessment, no treatment is offered at a first appointment without a separate consultation.
-Results vary between individuals and are reviewed at follow-up.
+Results vary between individuals and are reviewed at follow up.

-The AHPRA guidelines for registered health practitioners who perform nonsurgical cosmetic procedures, updated in September 2025, require a formal consultation before any cosmetic injectable treatment.
+The AHPRA guidelines for registered health practitioners who perform nonsurgical cosmetic procedures, updated in September 2025, require a formal consultation before any aesthetic treatment.
 This is not procedural bureaucracy, it reflects genuine clinical necessity.

 Injectable treatments interact with facial anatomy in ways that cannot be predicted without direct assessment.
 Muscle mass and movement patterns vary significantly between individuals.
 Structural asymmetries that appear subtle from the outside can have meaningful implications for treatment sequencing.
 Skin quality, previous treatment history, and individual healing responses all affect how a person will respond to treatment.